dafny-lang/dafny/docs/DafnyRef/Specifications.md

 range of the quantification, for example to something like `forall c: Cell :: c in myCellsOfInterest ==> c.data == 10` (see [Section 6.4.6](#sec-older-parameters) for more information).
-However, there is also another way to allow functions to depend on the allocation state, namely to suppress the generation of the "frame axiom" that tells the verifier what the function may depend on.
-To do that, declare the function with `reads **`.
+However, there is also a way to allow a function to depend on the allocation state, namely to declare the function with `reads **`, which completely removes the verifier's knowledge about what the function depends on in the heap.
-Note that, without the frame axiom for a function, the verifier will "forget" the value of the function whenever the heap changes in any way, including when another method is called, since all methods are allowed to allocate more objects.
+Note that, without such knowledge for a function, the verifier will "forget" the value of the function whenever the heap changes in any way, including when another method is called, since all methods are allowed to allocate more objects.
 The only way the verifier can determine the value of such a function is to go back to the